 Norman Wildberger is the creator of rational trigonometry, an alternative to classical trigonometry.
-After using this beautiful theory for about 10 years, I think the main advantages for me have been the ease of derivation and the ease of interpretation.
+After using this beautiful theory for about 10 years, I think the main advantages for me have been the ease of derivation of algebraic expressions and the ease of interpretation of those formulas.
 I find it easier and easier to derive novel formulas by using the laws that I will discuss below.
 But even more important to me is that I find it easier to interpret the formulas in comparison with their classic counterparts.
 Let me explain.

 I am a scientist, so the formulas need to tell me something about the actual physical situation that they are designed to represent.
 In my case they express relations between observable variables (measurements with one or more cameras) and not directly observable variables (3D properties of objects and their configurations).
-The formulas help me more directly understand the relations, since they are algebraic expressions using only addition, subtraction, multiplication, division, and an occasional square root.
+The formulas help me to really understand those relations, since they are algebraic expressions using only addition, subtraction, multiplication, division, and an occasional square root.

 The crucial starting point is that Wildberger uses quadrances and spreads instead of distances and angles.
 The translation between the old and the new entities is as follows.
 A quadrance is the square of the distance .
 Quadrances have dimension .